azfar-2/testing-purpose/README.md

 ```
 <br/>

-## Undo your Previous commits from your github repo.
+## Undo your Previous commits from your github repo
 ```bash..
 git reset --hard HEAD~1